 This had been Nina’s harsh reality for nearly six decades: She was reduced to a mere prop for wedding processions and was forced to beg on the streets of Uttar Pradesh.
 She was made to attend weddings even during the pandemic, despite being a blind elephant.
 Elephants have excellent hearing, but the noise of loudspeakers and firecrackers at these functions caused severe and unimaginable trauma to Nina.

 As soon as Wildlife SOS learned about her condition, the team sprang into action to relieve her from the terrible conditions and bring her to the Elephant Hospital.
 It was probably a happy coincidence that this 60-year-old elephant was rescued on the occasion of World Environment Day.
-Her day-long journey to EHC was hectic, and the team halted frequently on the way to buy fruits and vegetables for her.
-When she arrived at the hospital, our caregivers led Nina as she took tender steps while lifting her trunk to gauge the new smells around her.
+Her day-long journey to ECCC was hectic, and the team halted frequently on the way to buy fruits and vegetables for her.
+When she arrived at the treatment unit, our caregivers led Nina as she took tender steps while lifting her trunk to gauge the new smells around her.

 She was underweight and emaciated, and our veterinary team gave her some time to settle in her new surroundings before beginning with her diagnosis.
 Initial examinations revealed that Nina was suffering from severe osteoarthritis in her hind limbs.
 Our vets believed this might have been caused by an unhealed injury after falling into an open ditch, or from a possible collision.
 Nina’s spinal region also had swelling and inflammation owing to the weight of the saddle which had cut through her flesh.